Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Insights and Challenges

-Currently, with the tremendous growth in AI technology, Robotics, IoT, and high-speed wireless sensor networks (like 5G), it gradually forms an artificial ecosystem termed {\it artificial social systems} that involves entire AI agents from software entities to hardware devices \cite{yang2022self}.
-How to integrate {\it artificial social systems} into human society and coexist harmoniously is a critical issue for the sustainable development of human beings, such as assistive and healthcare robotics \cite{dragan2012formalizing}, social path planning and navigation \cite{rios2015proxemics}, search and rescue \cite{nourbakhsh2005human,yang2020needs}, and autonomous driving \cite{sadigh2018planning}.
+On the other hand, in the development of cognitive modeling in robotics, robots’ cognition will increase, and they will gradually develop self-awareness.
+They are transforming from traditional roles, like tools and machines, to so-called artificial creatures.
+Especially with the tremendous growth in AI technology, Robotics, IoT, and high-speed wireless sensor networks (like 5G), it gradually forms an artificial ecosystem termed {\it artificial social systems} that involves entire AI agents from software entities to hardware devices.
+How to integrate {\it artificial social systems} into human society and coexist harmoniously is a critical issue for the sustainable development of human beings, such as assistive and healthcare robotics \cite{dragan2012formalizing}, social path planning and navigation \cite{rios2015proxemics}, search and rescue \cite{nourbakhsh2005human,yang2020needs}, smart manufacturing \cite{11135823,ali2025digital}, and autonomous driving \cite{sadigh2018planning}.
 Especially the future factory is likely to utilize robots for a much broader range of tasks in a much more collaborative manner with humans, which intrinsically requires operation in proximity to humans, raising safety and efficiency issues \cite{tabrez2020survey}.

-At this point, building a robust, stable, and reliable trust network between humans and AI agents to evaluate agents' performance and status in a common ground is the pre-condition for efficient and safe interaction in their collaboration.
-Here, utility is the key concept representing the individual agent's innate values, needs and motivations over states of the world and is described as expected rewards.
+Therefore, building a robust, stable, and reliable trust network between humans and AI agents to evaluate agents' performance and status in a common ground is the pre-condition for efficient and safe interaction in their collaboration.
+Here, utility is the key concept representing the individual agent's innate values, needs, and motivations over states of the world and is described as expected rewards.
 It measures sensitivity to the impact of actions on trust and long-term cooperation and is efficient enough to allow AI agents like robots to make real-time decisions \cite{kuipers2018can}.
 For example, self-driving cars might be the first widespread case of trustworthy robots designed to earn trust by demonstrating how well they follow social norms.
+Additionally, research on joint attention \cite{kaplan2006challenges} between robots, even in human-robot interaction \cite{liu2012generation}, remains a considerable open challenge for modeling social motives such as peer pressure and conformity, especially sharing values or motivations within the group.
+Moreover, developing an evolutionary value system in cognitive models using utility theory to implement it in cognitive robots, especially for robot swarm interaction \cite{klyne2016intrinsically}, will be a more interesting and challenging direction.